-A patient injured by medical malpractice needs Murray Law Offices to insure you or your loved one recovers a wide variety of damages -- from medical bills to the loss of enjoyment of life to future earnings losses.
+A patient injured by medical malpractice needs Murray Law Group, LLC to insure you or your loved one recovers a wide variety of damages -- from medical bills to the loss of enjoyment of life to future earnings losses.
 As the patient’s family or heirs, if the medical malpractice results in the patient's death, you can also recover damages.
 The importance of having an experienced and tenacious representation will help you prove the fault of the doctor or medical professionals and the injuries ensued.

 To understand if you have a case look to the definition of medical malpractice: when a doctor or another medical professional - like a nurse or technician - does something or doesn't do something that causes an injury or some harm to you, the patient.
 The medical professional's act or failure to act (called an "omission") is called "medical negligence."
 The mistake or omission can happen at any time during medical treatment.
 For example, your doctor may make a mistake diagnosing your illness, or she may not give you the proper treatment or medication for that illness.
 The key here is the standard of care.
 This is the generally accepted method or methods used by other medical professionals in the area to treat or care for patients under the same or similar circumstances.